apache/arrow/docs/source/cpp/acero/developer_guide.rst

 Due to a lack of standard C++ async APIs, Acero uses a combination of the two approaches.
 Acero has two thread pools.
 The first is the CPU thread pool.
 This thread pool has one thread per core.
-Tasks in this thread pool should never block (beyond minor delays for synchornization) and should generally be actively using CPU as much as possible.
+Tasks in this thread pool should never block (beyond minor delays for synchronization) and should generally be actively using CPU as much as possible.
 Threads on the I/O thread pool are expected to spend most of the time idle.
 They should avoid doing any CPU-intensive work.
 Their job is basically to wait for data to be available and schedule follow-up tasks on the CPU thread pool.